Have you ever wondered how it looks like to live in Europe, The Netherlands or to be more precise, in Amsterdam?

 What else that magical city hides besides dozens of bicycles, canals, tulips and cheese?

-That’s why I will share my experience of living in Dutch capital in this article.
+That’s why I decided to share in this article my experience of living in Dutch capital.

-I will include all the knowledge and tips about paperwork and all the other aspects that are important to know before moving abroad to The Netherlands.
+I will include all the knowledge and tips about paperwork and all the other aspects that are important to know before moving abroad to The Netherlands in 5 crucial steps.

 I hope my tips will be useful to you or to your friends for easier deciding on future life.